 Why do people struggle to get diagnosed with migraines?
 First of all, migraines are often mistaken for bad headaches.
 Some people still have the mistaken idea that a severe headache is all a migraine is.
 If more people recognized this as the neurological condition that it is, they might seek care.
 In fact, migraines are in the same category of disease as dementia, multiple sclerosis, and Parkinson’s disease.

-The other major issue is how difficult general practitioners find it to diagnose migraines.
+The other major issue is how difficult general practitioners find it to diagnose the disorder.
 It requires taking multiple symptoms into account since migraines are rarely just a headache.
-Plus, some migraines don’t even present with a headache.
+Plus, some episodes don’t even present with a headache.
 If your migraines primarily only involve visual symptoms, you may find it tougher to get a diagnosis.
-Also, some physicians miss telltale signs of migraines such as neck pain that occurs before or during the headache.
+Also, some physicians miss telltale signs of the condition such as neck pain that occurs before or during the headache.

-#2 Many Migraine Sufferers Don’t Go to the Doctor
+#2 Many Migraineurs Don’t Go to the Doctor

 #3 Only About 1 in 25 Migraineurs See a Headache Specialist

-#4 Only About 12% of Migraine Patients Receive Preventative Care
+#4 Only About 12% of Migraineurs Receive Preventative Care

 Hope for Migraine Patients Who Want Preventative Care